lisaong/stackup-workshops/mask-or-not/README.md

    macro avg       0.25      0.33      0.29         5
 weighted avg       0.30      0.40      0.34         5
 ```
-These are covered in the Colab notebook linked below.
+The training and conversion process is covered in the Colab notebook linked below.

 ## Instructions
+1. Install the latest Ardiuno IDE.
+You will also need an ESP32 board.
-1. Go to `Documents\Arduino\libraries`
+2. Go to `Documents\Arduino\libraries`

    a.
-Create the subfolder `mask_or_not`, copy the contents of the `model` directory to it.
-Just copy the *.h, don't copy the models directory.
+Create a subfolder `mask_or_not`, copy *the contents* of the [model](model) folder to it.
+Just copy the *.h, don't copy the models folder itself else Arduino IDE cannot find it.

    b. git clone https://github.com/eloquentarduino/EloquentTinyML

-2. Start Arduino IDE
+3. Start Arduino IDE
-3. Open the sketch file: `run_model.ino`
+4. Open the sketch file: [run_model_cnn.ino](run_model_cnn.ino).
-4. Connect an ESP32 to USB, select the COM port to connect to it
+5. Connect an ESP32 to USB, select the COM port to connect to it
-5. Upload the sketch to the ESP32
+6. Upload the sketch to the ESP32
-6. Once upload is complete, open Serial Monitor to monitor serial output
+7. Once upload is complete, open Serial Monitor to monitor serial output

    a.
 If you observe `nan`, reset the ESP32 to see if `AllocateTensors` has failed.
 If so, you may need to increase `TENSOR_ARENA_SIZE`.